piecepackr/piecepackr/README.rst

     2. Print single-sided on paper(board), apply adhesive to the back, fold over in half "hot-dog-style", and cut out the components.
 One will need to to some additional folding and application of adhesive/tape in order to construct the dice and pawns.
 One can build more dice/pawns/pawn belts if you cut them out *before* folding the paper(board) in half but if you don't do so you should still have all the "standard" piecepack components.
     3. Print double-sided on paper(board) and cut out the components.
 One will need to do some additional folding and application of adhesive/tape in order to construct the dice and pawns.

+    The `Piecepack Wiki <www.ludism.org/ppwiki>`_ has a page on `making piecepacks <http://www.ludism.org/ppwiki/MakingPiecepacks>`_.
+The BoardGameGeek `Print-and-Play Wiki <https://boardgamegeek.com/wiki/page/Print_and_Play_Games#>`_ also has lots of good info like how to `quickly make coins uisng an arch punch <https://boardgamegeek.com/thread/507240/making-circular-tokens-and-counters-arch-punch>`_.

 What are the "chips" accessories that shows up on the accesories page of the print-and-play pdf supposed to be used for?
     The "chips" are a customizable accessory that can aid in playing certain types of games.
 Some possible uses: